Danial-Changez/Tetris/README.md

 [![FPGA Demo](./media/20251112_220539.jpg)](https://1drv.ms/v/c/c0bd53a8fde474dd/IQRdmt2g7RSzT7IHAfDmXShoAXsZB-yzDDrzmtwfhyPqXlI?width=3840&height=2160)

 Here is a live demo of navigating the UI and gameplay with the controller.
+You can view screenshots of the menus under the `media` directory.

 ## Key Features